nltk/nltk_book/book/ch09-old.rst

 * Two features can share a value (either atomic or complex).
 Structures with shared values are said to be re-entrant.
-Shared values are represented by numerical indices (or tags) in AVMs.
+Shared values are represented by numerical indexes (or tags) in AVMs.

 * A path in a feature structure is a tuple of features